High Impact Wrestling: High Impact Wrestling

-In 2004, after several months at the Vets Hall, Pichette moved his monthly events to the Saskatchewan Cultural Exchange on 8th avenue.
+In 2004, after several months at the Vets Hall, Pichette moved his monthly events to the Saskatchewan Cultural Exchange on 8th Avenue.
 The new venue was smaller in capacity but a higher ceiling allowed for higher risk moves by the performers.
 It was at this time that Pichette decided to give the product a fresh look, and began running the company under the name "High Impact Wrestling Regina" or "HIW Regina".
 Pichette continued to run matinee and evening cards, although the matinee cards often drew few spectators and eventually Pichette decided to do away with the matinee.
 The "up close and personal" atmosphere at the Exchange became synonymous with the live HIW Regina events, and gave fans a very interactive experience.
-The Canadian Tag Team titles was added to the list of championships and were originally won by Thryllin’ Dylan and Screaming Eagle in a tag team tournament.
+The Canadian Tag Team titles were added to the list of championships and were originally won by Thryllin’ Dylan and Screaming Eagle in a tag team tournament.
 Soon, the company was filling the building on a regular basis and the time was coming to find a larger home for the monthly shows.

 Pichette settled on a new venue and in 2005 HIW Regina began running monthly events from the Regina German Society Harmonie Club on St. John Street.
 The new venue was much larger than the previous and looked empty for many events even though the crowd numbers were very similar to those when the company ran at the Exchange.
 By 2006, the shows were drawing more and more spectators.
 In March of that year, an event featuring the Honky Tonk Man drew nearly 400 fans, an indoor record for the company at the time.
 A short lived decision to expand into Saskatoon, Saskatchewan prompted Pichette to briefly run the company as both "HIW Regina" and "HIW Saskatoon" dependent on which city the events were held, but after a disappointing audience in Saskatoon, the idea was put on the shelf.
 The decision was made to rename the company "High Impact Wrestling Canada" or "HIW Canada" to give the promotion a more "National" feel.
 Merchandise was produced including T-shirts, tank tops, toques, and even select women's underwear which featured the HIW Canada logo.